 - How will you deliver the final product to everyone?

 Having these details decided before you begin will ensure your project doesn’t get out of hand!

 Now it’s time to gather your recipes!
 Begin by writing down or making copies of the recipes you already have.
 If you’re fortunate enough to have old, handwritten recipes, scan them to preserve their original look, grease stains and all.

 If you’re gathering recipes from other family members, send requests for recipes, photos and information about the book you’re compiling.
 Ask for memories associated with the dish, such as who it came from and when it was served.
 Encourage people to get back to you by giving a deadline or asking them to bring the recipe to a family gathering.

-Alternatively, you could host a family potluck dinner and invite family members to bring their favorite dishes, along with the recipes, to a holiday dinner or reunion Take a picture of each relative along with the dish he or she brought and ask relatives what they remember eating on special occasions, and for their memories of the dish.
+Alternatively, you could host a family potluck dinner and invite family members to bring their favorite dishes (along with the recipes).
+Take a picture of each relative along with the dish he or she brought and ask relatives what they remember eating on special occasions, and for their memories of a certain dish.

 Once you have all the recipes you need, make sure that there are uniform measurements and directions for each.
 For older recipes check out this article on converting old measurements.